Exclusive: Firm that vetted Snowden in new push to sell unit - sources

 Ares Management LLC, one of the private equity firms that held talks with Altegrity last year about a deal, has resumed discussions recently about the possibility of acquiring the unit, which is called HireRight, the people said.

-Altegrity, owned by private equity firm Providence Equity Partners LLC, was originally seeking as much as $1 billion (606.68 million pounds) for HireRight, people familiar with the matter told Reuters in July.
+Altegrity, owned by private equity firm Providence Equity Partners LLC, was originally seeking as much as $1 billion for HireRight, people familiar with the matter told Reuters in July.

 One of the people said Altegrity was expected to have lower price expectations this time because its finances are under increasing pressure, partly due to federal budget cuts that have hit its government employee and contractor screening unit USIS.